 I don’t follow practices, but I’ve read some of Jack Kornfield’s books and I was really drawn to his writings about Buddhism.
 When I read that quote it kind of put into context what I was trying to convey with my art, which is how everything’s a process, but I feel that everything and everyone are interconnected in some way.
 There’s a lot of aspects to Buddhism that I like, I think it’s a really fresh way of thinking.

-You named your collection Rapture, can you
+You named your collection Rapture, can you describe this sort of intense enthusiasm you feel as a creative?

 It was just about that moment of bliss that you get when you’re doing anything creative, when you’re really concentrating and you finally finish, step back and feel in awe a little bit, you’re really satisfied with what you’ve just achieved with the whole process, not just with the end project.
 You’re totally enveloped in the moment, completely captivated by the activity of what you were doing.
 Rapture also conveyed with my schooling, a disciplined path.There are little moments within the crazy when you still accept this is why you’re doing it.
 You’re finally done, it came together just the way you wanted.
 It’s visual art.
 An overwhelming feeling of bliss, felt through little pockets.